-While there are many other spring-flowering shrubs and spring-flowering trees, it’s generally the flowers of fruiting trees belonging to the Rosaceae family including apples, cherries, peaches and pears, which are referred to as blossoms – the flowers which precede their fruit.
+While there are many other spring-flowering shrubs and trees, it’s generally the flowers of fruiting trees belonging to the Rosaceae family including apples, cherries, peaches and pears, which are referred to as blossoms – the flowers which precede their fruit.

 A striking upright ornamental crab apple with magenta flowers.
 Glossy foliage that turns deep red in autumn.
 The small red fruits make a fine crab apple jelly, or left alone provide a good food source for birds in winter.

 Malus domestica ‘Arthur Turner’